Prosperibe12/pdf2podcast-microservice/ReadMe.md

 - **[Gateway Service](https://github.com/Prosperibe12/gateway-service)**: Manages the routing of requests to the appropriate services.
 - **[RabbitMQ Service](https://github.com/Prosperibe12/rabbitmq-service)**: Handles messaging between services.
 - **[MongoDB Service](https://github.com/Prosperibe12/mongodb-service)**: Manages MongoDB database operations.
-- **[DB Service](./db_service/README.md)**: Manages the database operations.
+- **[DB Service](https://github.com/Prosperibe12/postgres-service)**: Manages the database operations.
 - **[Notification Service](./notification_service/README.md)**: Sends notifications to users.
-- **[Video to MP3 Service](./video_to_mp3_service/README.md)**: Converts video files to MP3 format.
+- **[Video to MP3 Service](https://github.com/Prosperibe12/converter-service)**: Converts video files to MP3 format.
-- **[PDF to Podcast Service](./pdf_to_podcast_service/README.md)**: Converts PDF documents to podcast format.
+- **[PDF to Podcast Service](./pdf_to_podcast_service/README.md)**: Converts PDF documents to intuitive podcast style audio.

 ## Overview

+This system provides a seamless pipeline for media processing, enabling users to convert videos to MP3 and PDFs into AI-generated podcasts.
+The API Gateway handles user requests and routes it to the appropriate service.

-The primary function is to take a video file, authenticate the user via the API Gateway, and place the video in a queue for the Video to MP3 Converter service.
-This service converts the video to MP3 format and sends a notification to the user to download the file.
+- **Video to MP3 Conversion**: Users upload video files, which are placed in a queue via **RabbitMQ Service**.
+The **Video to MP3 Converter** service converts the video to mp3 and pushes the message to the queue.
+The new message is consumed by the notification service which sends a download link to the user.

-The secondary function allows a user to send a PDF file to the gateway, which routes it to the PDF to Podcast Converter service.
-This service generates a two-person podcast from the PDF and notifies the user once the podcast is ready.
+- **PDF to Podcast Conversion**: Users submit PDF files, which are routed to the **PDF to Podcast Converter** service.
+This service generates a two-person AI-narrated podcast and pushes a message to the **RabbitMQ Service**, this message is consumed by the **Notification service** which sends a notification to the user with a download link.

-The MongoDB Service stores the videos for easy retrieval.
-This service ensures that all video files are saved in a MongoDB database, allowing for efficient access and management of video data.
-It plays a crucial role in the overall architecture by providing a reliable storage solution for video files.
+- **Media Storage & Retrieval**:
+  - The **MongoDB Service** stores video & mp3 files, ensuring efficient access and management for seamless processing and retrieval of large files.
+  - The **PostgreSQL Database** is used for **user management and authentication**, ensuring secure access to the system.

+All services run within a **Kubernetes cluster**, leveraging containerized microservices to ensure **scalability, fault tolerance, and efficient resource management**.

+## Technologies Used

+### **Programming Languages & Frameworks**
+- Python
+- Django Rest Framework
+- Flask

+### **Databases & Messaging**
+- PostgreSQL (User management & authentication)
+- MongoDB (Media storage & retrieval)
+- RabbitMQ (Asynchronous task queuing)

+### **Infrastructure & Deployment**
+- Docker
+- Kubernetes

 ## Architecture